The Devil Comes Courting

 He hastily turned to face entirely away.
 “How are you?” he asked the river below him.

 “I will never recover.”
 She sounded mournful.
 More fabric rustled; something clacked.
 “How am I going to explain this?
 And Mrs. Flappert is supposed to arrive today.
 It’s going to be nonstop criticism.
 ‘I told you so, Amelia.
 You should be satisfied with what you have, Amelia.
 Why are you still talking, Amelia?’”
 Her voice dropped lower on those last sentences, as if she were imitating someone else.
 “I am doing ill, sir.
 Very ill.”

 Grayson had no idea what any of that meant.
 “I was asking if you had been physically injured.”

 “Oh.”
-A pause, as if she were assessing matters.
+A pause.
 “Physically.
 Well.
 That’s no problem.
 Are you any good at explaining things?
 I need a good explanation.”

 “Is there a reason ‘I tripped, and it was an accident’ will not work?”

 He turned back.
 It was the first time he had looked at her straight on, and his mind came to a standstill, sticking on three things that seemed utterly irrelevant.

 Thing number one: Her eyelashes.
 They were long and black, framing large, dark eyes that were looking at him.
 Thing number two: Her nose.
 It was wide and small.
 Thing number three: Her skin.
 She was browner than the average Englishwoman even beneath that bonnet, possibly because she was not the average Englishwoman.
 She wasn’t any kind of Englishwoman at all.

 Her hair was dark and glossy, what he could see of it.
 Her cheekbones were soft and tilted, the planes of her face smooth.
 She had a silver locket about her neck.
 She sounded English.
 She dressed like she was English.
 But if he’d encountered her in a Chinese robe, he would have thought her a native.